2025 Dallas ICE facility shooting: Background

 The shooting came after three prior attacks at Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) (Note: CBP and ICE are part of the United States Department of Homeland Security.
 ICE is charged with immigration law enforcement generally, while CBP is focused on physical border control and collecting import duties.
 The United States Border Patrol is part of CBP.) facilities in Texas within the preceding three months, amid controversy about the Trump administration's large-scale deportation operations.
 Reuters described aggressive use of ICE agents across the country as sparking frequent protests, with ICE detention facilities becoming "flashpoints of unrest" with "heavily armed agents deploying pepper ball guns, tear gas and other chemical agents in clashes with protesters".
 In late July, CNN reported that multiple polls showed a majority of Americans disapproved of the agency and its immigration enforcement actions, with approval ratings falling even lower than its negative ratings during the 2018 "Abolish ICE" movement.
 In late August, the Pew Research Center reported that its polls showed an increasingly sharp partisan divide in views of ICE, with 72% of Republican Party supporters viewing the agency favorably, and 78% of Democratic Party supporters viewing it negatively.

-On July 4, 2025, a group attacked an ICE facility in Alvarado, Texas, first vandalizing vehicles and a guard structure and setting off fireworks, and then firing an AR-15–style rifle at arriving police, injuring an Alvarado police officer.
+On July 4, 2025, a group gathered at an ICE facility in Alvarado, Texas, vandalizing vehicles and a guard structure and setting off fireworks.
+At least one gunman in a nearby wooded area then allegedly fired an AR-15–style rifle at arriving police, injuring an Alvarado police officer.
 Several suspects had left wing ties, and investigators found anti-government, anti-ICE, and anarchist documents.
 Three days later, 27-year-old Ryan Louis Mosqueda, who was from Michigan but was living in nearby Weslaco, attacked a CBP facility in McAllen, Texas, firing several rifle shots into the facility but failing to gain access.
 Two officers and a Border Patrol employee were injured before local police and Border Patrol officers shot and killed Mosqueda.
 In an interview with WOOD-TV, Mosqueda's brother said that the family did not believe he had political motives and could not explain why he targeted CBP, but speculated it was due to emergent and untreated "mental health issues".
 On August 25, a 36-year-old Dallas man was arrested at the Dallas ICE facility for claiming he had a bomb and showing officers what he said was a detonator on his wrist.